 Kalyani University Herbal Garden is a treasure trove of biodiversity, offering a unique opportunity to explore the potential of medicinal plants in treating Polycystic Ovary Syndrome (PCOS) and related women & health disorders.
 Our project aims to systematically screen selected plants using advanced computational methods, such as molecular docking and dynamics simulations, to predict the interactions between plant-derived compounds and key biological targets associated with these disorders.

 However, the success of this project hinges on the availability of dedicated high-performance computing (HPC) resources.
-With a strict 3-year timeline , our project faces a significant hurdle in completing the necessary simulations within the given timeframe.
+With a strict 3-year timeline, , our project faces a significant hurdle in completing the necessary simulations within the given timeframe.
 To overcome this challenge, we require a dedicated HPC system that can operate continuously without interruption.
 The combination of advanced HPC hardware and powerful molecular dynamics software

 tools, such as GROMACS, will enable us to conduct detailed simulations spanning e tended time periods (up to 500 nanoseconds of simulation time).
 This will allow us to effectively study the kinetics and energetics of biochemical interactions between the molecules, which is crucial for identifying promising plant-derived compounds for further experimental validation.
 Without access to dedicated high-performance computing resources, we would be unable to perform these critical in silico screening and molecular dynamics studies within the 3-year project timeline.
 These studies form the bedrock of our research, and their successful completion is vital to the overall success of the project.
 Moreover, a dedicated HPC setup will not only benefit this specific project but will also serve as a valuable resource for future computational drug discovery and molecular modeling research at the University, fostering innovation and scientific advancement in the field.